He who has health has hope, and he who has hope has everything..

 - We make a difference in peoples lives by encouraging them to embrace their HIV status without fear of stigma and discrimination

 Our work has attracted the attention of the American embassy’s PEPFAR.
-As a result of these initiatives, PEPFAR has awarded us a grant to conduct youth dialogues at high schools, TVET colleges and Drop in centres.
+As a result of these initiatives, in 2016 – 2017 PEPFAR awarded us a grant to conduct youth dialogues at high schools, TVET colleges and Drop in centres.

 Outreach Services